andrewdavidmackenzie/flow/docs/running/running.md

 ## Running Flows

 In order to run a flow, it must first be compiled.
-Then a "flow runner" (such as `flowr`) can be used to run the compiled flow manifest.
+Then a "flow runner" (such as `flowrcli`) can be used to run the compiled flow manifest.

-For convenience, `flowc`, the flow compiler, compiles the flow, then uses `flowr` to run it for you (unless you specify otherwise).
+For convenience, `flowc`, the flow compiler, compiles the flow, then uses `flowrcli` to run it for you (unless you specify otherwise).
 So that is the easiest way to run a flow and is used below.

-If you have run `make` or `make install_flow` then you will have `flowc` and `flowr` installed on your system.
+If you have run `make` or `make install_flow` then you will have `flowc` and `flowrcli` installed on your system.
 Be sure they are in your $PATH so that can be invoked directly.

 Then you can run flows easily using `flowc`.